reasonml/reasonml.github.io/docs/type.md

 ```

 Using the alias `seconds` it is clear how the `sleep` function works.
 If `int`
-was used it might not be obvious:
+were used it might not be obvious:

 ```reason
 let sleep = (time: seconds) => { ... }